 Evidence of achievements

 It is likely that you will not need to provide any supporting evidence for your claims.
-However, you must have access to documentation proving every claim you make as you could be asked to supply evidence as part of a randomised audit.
+However, you must have access to documentation proving every claim you make as you could be asked to supply evidence as part of a randomised audit to check applications have been scored fairly, or there are specific concerns about your self-assessment.
 The evidence documents section of the website has further information about this area.

 It is not possible to be prescriptive about what evidence will be acceptable to justify your selection, although examples have been given in each domain of the types of evidence that could be supplied.
 The key is that it is sufficient for the reviewer to be confident that you have claimed correctly.